Nature, Health and Design

 E-mail: uks@ign.ku.dk

-Short information film about Nacadia therapy garden’s evidence-based design and nature-based therapy.
+Short information video about Nacadia therapy garden’s evidence-based design and nature-based therapy.